Clint Bowyer: 2008

-2009: #33 Car
+2009: No. 33 car

 Bowyer concentrated primarily on the Sprint Cup Series in 2009 and drove the No. 33 Chevrolet Impala to 15th place in the season standings.
-Bowyer trimmed his participation in the Nationwide series to 12 races but performed well, winning at Daytona (July 3) and Dover (September 26), finishing in the Top 5 in six of the 12 races and notching eight Top 10s.
+Bowyer trimmed his participation in the Nationwide Series to twelve races but performed well, winning at Daytona (July 3) and Dover (September 26), finishing in the top-five in six of the twelve races, and notching eight top-tens.

 Bowyer started the Cup season in strong fashion, finishing fourth in the Daytona 500 and second at Las Vegas in the third race of the year.
 With a sixth in Atlanta and a fifth in Martinsville, Bowyer was second in the overall standings after six races.

-A tough stretch in races 7 through 12 dropped Bowyer down to 17th overall, 109 points behind Mark Martin in 12th place.
-After a much more consistent run in races 13- 23 (3rd at Pocono in the No. 33 Hartford Racing paint out, 8th at Sonoma, 8th at Michigan), Bowyer had climbed up to 14th overall, within 58 points of 12th place.
-Finishing in the Top 15 in 8 of 11 races helped him make up 51 points on the 12th-place position.
+A tough stretch in races seven through twelve dropped Bowyer down to seventeenth overall, 109 points behind Mark Martin in 12th place.
+After a much more consistent run in races 13-23 (3rd at Pocono in the No. 33 Hartford Racing paint out, eighth at Sonoma, eighth at Michigan), Bowyer had climbed up to fourteenth overall, within 58 points of twelfth place.
+Finishing in the top fifteen in eight of eleven races helped him make up 51 points on the 12th-place position.

-A 21st finish the following week (race 24) at Bristol really hurt Bowyer's chance at the Chase, dropping him 112 points behind Matt Kenseth in 12th with just two races prior to the Chase.
+A 21st-place finish the following week (race 24) at Bristol really hurt Bowyer's chance at the Chase, dropping him 112 points behind Matt Kenseth in twelfth with just two races prior to the Chase.
 It was the 25th race (Pep Boys 500 at Atlanta) that sealed Bowyer's fate, as a spin on lap 309 cost him two laps and the chance to compete in the Chase.

-While his chances at the Chase were over, Bowyer finished the season as he started it, with five Top 10s and nine Top 15s in the last 11 races.
-His top finish was the sixth-place run at Charlotte in the Scary Fast Count Chocula paint out.
-Overall, Bowyer finished the 2009 Sprint Cup Series in 15th place.
+While his chances at the Chase were over, Bowyer finished the season as he started it, with five top-tens and nine top-fifteens in the last eleven races.
+His top finish was the sixth-place run at Charlotte in the Scary Fast Count Chocula paintout.
+Overall, Bowyer finished the 2009 Sprint Cup Series in fifteenth place.